The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - lamplighter - square - reward poster - gaslight

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Friedrich Fehér - Hans Heinrich von Twardowski - Hans-Heinz von Twardowski - Francis - Alan

 There is still plenty of room for ambiguity.
 It’s possible, for instance, to suppose that Francis loves Alan more than Jane.
 When he says “We both love her” his face seems to be overflowing with affection for Alan, so it’s plausible that he views Jane as a binding agent for a more important homoerotic relationship.
-This would not change the psychological dynamic – Francis would still feel betrayed when Alan chooses Jane over him, and the story would still work as a study of self-deception with the same elaborate alibi.
+This would not change the psychological dynamic.
+Francis would still feel betrayed when Alan chooses Jane over him, and the story would still work as a study of self-deception with the same elaborate alibi.

 In summary, The Cabinet of Dr. Caligari is a picture of how the mind works.
-It shows how people minimize thier guilt, creating self-serving myths to convince themselves they’re not responsible.
+It shows how people minimize their guilt, creating self-serving myths to convince themselves they’re not responsible.
 It’s a story of murder, kidnapping, and insanity, but its lesson is not limited to criminals and pathological cases.
 It reveals how ordinary people distort their own mental biographies, disregarding inconvenient facts to make themselves look virtuous.
 It also casts suspicion on the desire to be heroic, which usually overcompensates for some shortcoming.

 The Cabinet of Dr. Caligai - Das Cabinet des Dr. Caligari - Robert Wiene - Friedrich Fehér - Hans Lanser-Rudolf - Francis - asylum garden